 Smart Snacks in School Nutrition Standards Workshops: (past workshop)

 In response to a requirement of the Healthy, Hunger-Free Kids Act of 2010, USDA recently published interim nutrition standards for all foods and beverages sold in schools, beyond the federally-supported meal program; the Smart Snacks in School standards.
 The new standards are designed to balance science-based guidelines with practical and flexible solutions to promote healthier eating on campus.
 Washington Action for Healthy Kids, Washington State Department of Health’s Community Transformation Grant, and OSPI Child Nutrition Services are partnering to provide training(below) and Mini-Grants on these new standards.

-Breakfast After the Bell: A Nuts and Bolts Workshop
+Breakfast After the Bell: A Nuts and Bolts Workshop (past workshop)

 Our partnership currently includes representatives from the Washington Office of Superintendent of Public Instruction, Department of Health , Department of Agriculture , the Childhood Obesity Prevention Coalition, University of Washington Center for Public Health and Nutrition, Washington Dairy Council, Washington State University Extension,Community Schools Collaboration, Washington Association of Physical Education, Recreation and Dance, and the Northwest Community Action Center.
 Regional leaders currently represent Okanogon, Yakima, and King County.
 We are actively recruiting volunteers to support additional regions.

 Our goals are to: